PetaVision/OpenPV/pv-core/docs/doxygen/src/install_osx.md

 Homebrew
 ----------------------------------
-Homebrew is a package manager for OS X, which we will use to install all of PetaVision's dependencies.
+Homebrew is a package manager for OS X, which we will use for many of PetaVision's dependencies.
 Additional information can be found at <http://brew.sh>
 To install homebrew:

 ~~~~~~~~~~~~~~~~~~~~~~~~~{.sh}